SaltwaterC/aws2js/README.md

 ## About

 Amazon Web Services node.js module.
-Originally a fork of [aws-lib](https://github.com/livelycode/aws-lib/).
-While it resembles some of the aws-lib structure, the internals are moving forward.
+Originally a fork of [aws-lib](https://github.com/livelycode/aws-lib/), but it started to draw its own lines.

 ## Installation